AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 ## Introduction

-Interchain Abstract Accounts is Abstract's solution to chain-agnostic accounts.
-It allows users to create an account on one chain and use it on any other chain that supports Abstract.
+Interchain Abstract Accounts (ICAAs) are Abstract's approach to providing chain-agnostic smart-contract wallets, aka Accounts.
+It allows users to create an Account on one chain and use it on any other chain that supports Abstract.
 This is achieved by using a combination of the <a href="https://ibcprotocol.org/" target="_blank">Inter-Blockchain Communication (IBC) protocol</a> and the [Abstract Accounts](../3_framework/3_architecture.md).

-IAA allow users to interact with any smart-contract on any chain using their local account.
-This mechanism is powered by a set of Abstract smart-contracts that will dispatch messages that users send locally to a remote chain.
+ICAA allow users to interact with any smart-contract on any chain using their local account.
+This mechanism relies on a set of Abstract smart-contracts that will dispatch locally executed messages to remote chains.

 ## Integrating with Interchain Abstract Accounts